Handbrake

 Resolution bits

-Materials and Sustainability
+Materials and durability

 Metal vs Plastic

-Lifespan and maintenance
+Service life and maintenance

 Compatibility and connectivity

-Connexion USB
+USB connection

 • Cross-platform compatibility

-• Number of available USB ports on your current setup
+• Number of USB ports available on your current setup

-Choose the right model according to your needs
+Choosing the right model for your needs

 Beginner or expert?